AngelDHackerman/backend-dev/typescript_challanges/README.md

   __Expected Output:__
-  `The function should return: false (because 15 is not a prime number)`
+  `The function should return: false (because 15 is not a prime number)` `15 is not a prime number because it is divisible by 1, 3, 5, and 15.`

 ### Longest String Challenge
 Write a TypeScript function that takes an array of strings as input and returns the longest string.